 Keeping your lawn, trees, and shrubs well maintained is also important because it is one of the best ways to prevent crime.
 If these features become overgrown, it may be an indication to criminals that the property is not occupied regularly.

 The upkeep of your property is not a responsibility that should be left to your tenants.
-Hire a commercial property maintenance service to keep grass and other greenery trimmed and weed-free.
+Hire a full-service commercial landscaping company to keep grass and other greenery trimmed and weed-free.

 Enhanced Curb Appeal

 Connect with a commercial landscaping service in St. Petersburg to get a professional design plan put together for your trees, plants, shrubs, and lawn.
-They will also be able to help you to create a memorable entrance by incorporating lighting and various hardscape elements to your design.
+A full-service commercial landscaping company can also help you create a memorable entrance by incorporating lighting and various hardscape elements into your design.

 Minimized Pest Activity

-Most property managers may not realize that landscaping design and maintenance is necessary to be able to minimize pest activity.
+Some property managers may not realize that landscaping design and maintenance are necessary to minimize pest activity.
 Unwanted critters no matter how small be a costly burden.

-Here are some of the ways that having proper landscaping can help to make a difference for your commercial property when it comes to pests:
+Here are a few ways that having proper landscaping can help to make a difference for your commercial property when it comes to pests: